n4cr/JourneyAI/README.md

 ### GitHub Pages Deployment

 This repository is set up to automatically deploy to GitHub Pages when changes are pushed to the main branch.
+The workflow uses the latest v4 versions of GitHub Actions artifacts.

 To set up GitHub Pages deployment: